Masters in Design: Thesis Project

 The motivation behind this project

-My prime motivation for this project was rather personal.
-As someone who had a tough time coming to terms with my own rape and the subsequent trauma around it, I now felt that I needed to analyze my condition through the lens of design thinking.
+The motivation behind this project was deeply personal.
+As someone who struggled to come to terms with my own experience of rape—and the trauma that followed—I felt compelled to examine my condition through the lens of design thinking.
 Are there other women like me?
-What might we do as a society to curb incidences of sexual assault?
-Why are women the primary victims of rape and sexual assault?
-How might we deal with the repercussions of the trauma?
+What might we do, collectively, to reduce the incidence of sexual assault?
+Why are women so often the primary victims?
+And how might we navigate the long, complex aftermath of such trauma?

 2